The Burgate School and Sixth Form

 The Burgate School and Sixth Form (opened in 1957) is an 11–18 academy school.
 The school is situated in Fordingbridge, Hampshire, and at the current time has approximately 1000 students.
 The school achieves results above the national average at all levels.
 GCSE results in 2018 were significantly improved on previous years with a Progress 8 score which ranked the school third in Hampshire.

 Ofsted inspections

 The school was last inspected by Ofsted in May 2019: the inspection report judged the school to be 'Good' overall with 'Outstanding' features.
 Three inspection judgements were 'Outstanding': Effectiveness of leadership and management; Personal development, behaviour and welfare; and 16 to 19 study programmes.
 Two inspection judgements were 'Good': Quality of teaching, learning and assessment and Outcomes for pupils.
 Ofsted recognised how the board of trustees and staff work closely together which has resulted in a consistent and positive learning environment, where teaching is inspirational.
 The inspection also recognised that the school provides its students with a holistic and well-rounded education, where academic success and personal development are equally valued.

-Tutor groups and houses

-Each year group has seven tutor groups and each student is given a house.
-These are Roe, Fallow, Sika and Red, and house colours are green, yellow, blue & red.
-Houses compete against each other during the annuals sports day and in interhouse competitions.
-The school has a wonderful sporting tradition.
+In November 2024, another inspection was taken; results are not yet given.